This quick tutorial explains the steps to view saved WiFi password in Ubuntu and Other Linux.

 This path contains the WiFi profiles and their details.
 Each WiFi connection has separate profile entries, which are saved and connected earlier.

 Use the following command to display the contents of the files.

 In the file, under [wifi-security], you should find the saved password with key psk.
 See an example below.

-This way you can easily find out the saved WiFi password via terminal.
+This way, you can easily find out the saved WiFi password via the terminal.

 GNOME (used by Ubuntu, Fedora, and others as default)